hstriepe/CapturePlay/README.md

   - Video capture button overlay

 - Image and video capture through shortcut keys.
-  - Directory can be changed in Settings.
+  - The directory can be changed in Settings.

 - Notifications for key events.
 - Ability to disable Display Sleep.